Wreath (attire): Christianity

-In Christianity, the wreath represents the resurrection of Christ and therefore eternal life, more appropriately the victory of life over death.
-The crown of thorns was placed on the Head of Jesus at His execution by crucifixion and became a symbol of the Passion.
+In Christianity, the wreath represents the resurrection of Christ and, therefore, eternal life, or more appropriately, the victory of life over death.
+The crown of thorns was placed on the head of Jesus at his execution by crucifixion and became a symbol of the Passion.

-Ukraine
+Slavic people

-A tradition of the Ukrainian wreath, a headdress made of leaves, flowers and branches worn by girls and young unmarried women, dates back to the old Slavic customs that predate the Christianization of Rus.
-The flower wreath remains a part of the Ukrainian national costume and is worn on festive occasions and on holy days.
+A tradition of the wreath, a headdress made of leaves, flowers and branches worn by girls and young unmarried women, dates back to the old Slavic customs that predate the Christianization of Rus.
+The flower wreath remains a part of the Ukrainian national costume and is worn on festive occasions and holy days.

 Polynesia

-Floral wreaths and garlands known as lei (Hawaii) are ubiquitous in Polynesia as both ornamental attire and gifts representative of affection or respect.
-Worn by men and women around the neck or around the head and commonly fashioned of flowers, leaves, vines and plant fiber.
+Floral wreaths and garlands, known as lei (Hawaii), are ubiquitous in Polynesia as both ornamental attire and gifts representative of affection or respect.
+They are worn by men and women around the neck or around the head and are commonly fashioned of flowers, leaves, vines, and plant fibre.

 Indigenous peoples of the Americas

 Wreaths are part of the culture and legends of indigenous peoples of the Americas.
-The Cheyenne people wore wreaths during sacred ceremonies, rituals, dances and songs and head wreaths were usually made from willow, cottonwood or sage.
+The Cheyenne people wear wreaths during sacred ceremonies, rituals, dances and songs and head wreaths are usually made from willow, cottonwood or sage.

 Modern times

 Wreaths have resurged in popularity in the 21st century.
 Flower crowns, or "crowns of love", are popular at outdoor music festivals such as Coachella.
 Variants made with artificial flowers can be purchased.
+Flower crowns became a popular internet meme in 2013, originating from the One Direction fandom and consisting of digitally adding the "crown" to celebrities and characters, such as Hannibal Lecter, Sherlock Holmes, and The Doctor.